Various things I need to know to minimise fuss in reading, writing and moving data.

 ExFAT is what big USB drives are formatted as.

-I needed to install it on my Ubuntu:
+I needed to install it on my Ubuntu for interoperability with external drives

 Short version: NTFS can be whipped into providing a POSIX-compatible FS, with OK performance and is a good interchange system on a dual-boot Windows/Linux machine.
 (Although I don’t know how to make it encrypt in a way Windows can understand.
+I can do full POSIX compliance, i.e. be a real Linux drive.
 Possibly Veracrypt?)
-ExFAT is also OK and a little bit faster, but does not have flexible case sensitivity FAT32 is a metadata nightmare and causes all sorts of nasty issues.
+ExFAT is also OK but does not have as many features, lacking e.g. user ownership and flexible case sensitivity.
+FAT32 is a metadata nightmare and causes all sorts of nasty issues.
 NTFS can be made to not cause these issues, but you need to set it up right.

-physical volume which is the base storage layers (which need not be remotely physical, e.g. it can be anything that emulates a block device AFAICT)
+physical volume which is the base storage layer (which need not be remotely physical, e.g. it can be anything that emulates a block device AFAICT.)

-volume group which is some aggregation of physical devices I think (but for me the aggregate only ever has one disk in it) and
+volume group which is some aggregation of physical devices I think (but for me the aggregate only ever has one disk in it, so it is some kind of pointless indirection layer over the not-necessarily-physical-volume) and

 logical volume which is a user-usable virtual partition on top of a volume group on top of a physical volume.

-AFAICS there is nothing stopping you from nesting LVMs inside LVMs, but it is presumably pointless.
+AFAICS there is nothing stopping you from nesting LVMs inside LVMs, but it is presumably silly.

-More pertinantly, putting LVM inside Encrypted volumes is the modern accepted way to do whole disk encryption for Ubuntu.
+The exception here might be that putting LVM inside encrypted volumes is the modern accepted way to do whole disk encryption for Ubuntu.

-See encrypting file systems for a run-down on why and general theory etc. There are lots of ways you can do this and lots of levels at whcih to do it.
+See encrypting file systems for a run-down on why and general theory etc. There are lots of ways you can do this and lots of levels at which to do it.

 Downside: you need to type 2 passwords to log in, the hard drive decrypt key, plus the user key. fscrypt doesn’t have this problem; I can log in and use my keychain to decrypt specific user data.
-But then if my whole disk is not encrypted I am vulnerable to people sniffing the encryption keys from my swap file, so this method is convenient for my attackers as well as me.
+But on the other hand if my whole disk is not encrypted I am vulnerable to people sniffing the encryption keys from my swap file, so this method is convenient for my attackers as well as me.
+On the third hand, the default 2-password setup does not re-lock the laptop on sleep, so I am still somewhat vulnerable to someone just leaving the damned thing turned on and trying monkey business while the machine has the decryption keys in memory.
+Also even trying to set it up paranoid mode, typing 2 passwords to wake from sleep seems tiresome.

 Encrypting the whole disk is probably better in the sense that if it is stolen it will be hard to crack it.
 Both methods are vulnerable to evil maid attacks where someone installs a key-logger on your computer while you are out to lunch.